vlavrynovych/msr/docs/user-guides/writing-migrations.md

 Best practices and guidelines for writing effective database migrations.
 {: .fs-6 .fw-300 }

+## What You'll Learn

+- Migration file naming conventions and formats
+- Writing type-safe migration scripts
+- Using the beforeMigrate setup script
+- Best practices for maintainable migrations
+- Implementing reversible migrations with down() methods
+- Common patterns and pitfalls to avoid

 ## Table of contents
 {: .no_toc .text-delta }